l7mp/stunner/README.md

 * STUNner targets only a *partial implementation of the Kubernetes Gateway API.* In particular, only GatewayClass, Gateway and UDPRoute resources are supported.
-This is intended: STUNner deliberately ignores some unnecessary complexity in the [Gateway API](https://gateway-api.sigs.k8s.io) and deviates from the prescribed behavior in some case, all this to simplify the configuration process.
+This is intended: STUNner deliberately ignores some unnecessary complexity in the [Gateway API](https://gateway-api.sigs.k8s.io) and deviates from the prescribed behavior in some cases, all in the name of simplifying the configuration process.
 The [STUNner Kubernetes gateway operator](https://github.com/l7mp/stunner-gateway-operator) docs contain a [detailed list](https://github.com/l7mp/stunner-gateway-operator/README.md#caveats) on the differences.
 * Certain Kubernetes control plane operations will *trigger a STUN/TURN server restart in STUNner*, which leads to dropping all active client connections.
-In particular, adding, removing or modifying Gateways currently require a full server restart.
-Modifying the GatewayConfig or UDPRoutes, however, is reconciled seamlessly.
+In particular, adding, removing or modifying Gateways currently requires a full server restart.
+Modifications to a GatewayConfig or UDPRoute however are reconciled seamlessly.
 We plan to remove this restriction in a later release; for now it is best to refrain from intrusive changes on live STUNner deployments.
 * STUNner supports arbitrary scale-up without dropping active calls, but *scale-down might disconnect calls* established through the STUNner pods and/or media server replicas being removed from the load-balancing pool.
 Note that this problem is [universal](https://webrtchacks.com/webrtc-media-servers-in-the-cloud) in WebRTC, but we plan to do something about it in a later STUNner release so stay tuned.
+* STUNner supports *multiple parallel GatewayClass hierarchies*, each with a specific GatewayConfig with a specific target ConfigMap (so that the operator renders the different hierarchies into different ConfigMaps) and different dataplanes (each taking the configuration from the corresponding ConfigMap).
+This mode can be useful for testing new STUNner versions or canary-upgrades and A/B testing of a new media server version.
+At the moment, however, this mode is not supported: it should work but the Helm charts do not support this during installation and we do not explicitly test multi-hierarchy deployments.
 * SCTP DataChannels are not supported at the moment.

 ## Milestones